Retinopathy - Medical Condition

 Early in diabetic retinopathy, there may be no symptoms at all.
 As the disease progresses, symptoms include:

 The earliest sign of diabetic retinopathy that your doctor may detect is the formation of microaneurysms.
-These are balloon outpouchings of small blood vessels in the retina that appear as tiny red dots at the back of the eye; they sometimes break, causing bleeding in the retina and cloudy vision.
+These are balloon-like outpouchings of small blood vessels in the retina that appear as tiny red dots at the back of the eye.
+They sometimes break, causing bleeding from the retina into the gel that fills the eye – the vitreous – as well as cloudy vision.

 A more advanced form of diabetic retinopathy, called proliferative diabetic retinopathy, may lead to scars that decrease vision.
-In proliferative retinopathy, new blood vessels grow over the retina and into the vitreous humour (the gel-like substance between the lens and retina).
-These blood vessels may swell and burst, causing bleeding and damage to the eye.
-In some cases, the blood can be reabsorbed, but in many cases the retina can become detached causing total blindness.
+In proliferative retinopathy, new blood vessels grow over the retina and into the vitreous..
+These blood vessels may burst, causing bleeding and damage to the eye.
+The blood can be reabsorbed, but in some cases the retina can become detached causing total blindness.

 As with diabetic retinopathy, there may be no symptoms early in hypertensive retinopathy.
 However, as the condition progresses, symptoms include:

 Diabetic retinopathy is a long-term complication of diabetes.
-If someone has diabetes, it’s extremely important that they have their eyes monitored and examined, as recommended by an ophthalmologist (eye specialist).
+If someone has diabetes, it’s extremely important that they have their eyes monitored and examined every 1 to 2 years, as recommended by an ophthalmologist (eye specialist).

 Diabetic and hypertensive retinopathy are diagnosed in much the same way.
 An ophthalmologist will examine the retina with an ophthalmoscope, which shines bright light into the back of the eye and allows for a close look at the blood vessels of the retina.
 The ophthalmologist will look for signs of dilated blood vessels and microaneurysms (see the section "Symptoms and Complications").
 They may also use fluorescein angiography, which involves injecting a dye into a vein of the arm and taking a series of retinal photos to detect signs of leaky blood vessels.
 This process can pinpoint areas that may be threatening to bleed.